 - Pay for coffee for someone behind you in line at the coffee shop.

-- Send a thank-you card to officers at your local police or fire station.
+- Send a holiday or thank-you card to a servicemember.

 - Surprise a neighbor by helping with yard chores or delivering a treat.

 There are many ways to give back during the holiday season and throughout the year.
-From volunteering time to performing random acts of kindness, there are things we can all do to make the season a little brighter.
+From volunteering time to performing random acts of kindness, we can all do something to make the season a little brighter.

 Ready to get started?
 Navy Federal Credit Union helps you learn more about Volunteer Opportunities.
 Don’t have time to volunteer but still want to help out?
 Learn about ways you can make the most of your charitable giving.